axle-h/rustris/README.md

-# Tetris
+# Rustic Tetris

+Tetris with the guideline ruleset and a retro theme.
-Tetris in SDL2 and Rust.
+Written in SDL2 and Rust for fun.

 ## Building